-Malling Jewel, Zeva, Autumn Bliss, September and Malling Promise are good examples of short growing varieties, often no more than 4-5’ in height when grown.
+Malling Jewel Raspberry Bushes, Zeva, Autumn Bliss, September and Malling Promise Raspberry Bushes are good examples of short growing varieties, often no more than 4-5’ in height when grown.

-Glen Lyon is the most commercially important main season Raspberry and is also a very good garden raspberry.
-Glen Prosen, Julia and Malling Exploit.
+Glen Lyon Raspberry Bushes is the most commercially important main season Raspberry and is also a very good garden raspberry.
+Glen Prosen Raspberry Bushes, Julia Raspberry Bushes and Malling Exploit.
 Julia is like an improved 'Glen Clova' with large excellently flavoured fruits.

 Not to be confused with Autumn fruiting Raspberries, these follow on from the mid season period, filling the gap between the two with fruits ripe the second half of July and well into August.
-Octavia is my pick of the best and is a variety sure to please with it’s plump rosy berries, excellent flavour and enviable cropping capabilities.
-Glen Magna and Tulameen are very popular and Leo plus Malling Admiral are old strandbies that continue to hold their place.
+Octavia Raspberry Bushes is my pick of the best and is a variety sure to please with it’s plump rosy berries, excellent flavour and enviable cropping capabilities.
+Glen Magna Raspberry Bushes and Tulameen Raspberry Bushes are very popular and Leo plus Malling Admiral Raspberry Bushes are old strandbies that continue to hold their place.